deltaphc/raylib-rs/README.md

 # raylib-rs

 raylib-rs is a simple, minimal Rust binding for [raylib](http://www.raylib.com/) 2.0.
+It currently targets the *stable* Rust toolchain, version 1.26 or higher.

 Do note that this binding is not fully idiomatic.
 Much like in the C version of raylib, you must handle the loading and unloading of resources manually.
 Higher-level facilities such as RAII or other resource management methods are left as an exercise to the reader/coder.